Exploring Universal Intrinsic Task Subspace via Prompt Tuning

 \paragraph{Visualization of the Found Intrinsic Subspace.}

-We visualize the intrinsic vectors (vectors consisting of the free parameters learned during IST in the found subspace) using PCA in Figure~\ref{fig:visualization}, from which we observe that: (1) there exists an clear dividing line between the clusters of classification tasks and non-classification tasks, indicating that they are highly distinct, which is aligned with the common sense.
-This also explains why subspaces learned on either cluster generalize poorly to the other cluster.
-(2) The points of unseen tasks $\mathcal{T}_\text{test}$ are mixed with those of $\mathcal{T}_\text{train}$, which demonstrates that the found subspaces universally reparameterize various tasks so that PLMs can generalize to unseen tasks.
-(3) It is also observed from (c) and (d) that the points belonging to the same category exhibit a compact cluster.
-We argue that the learned intrinsic vectors could be viewed as low-dimensional task representations, helping analyze the similarity and difference for various NLP tasks.
+We visualize the intrinsic vectors $\mathbf{V}_{i}$ (the free parameters learned during IST in the found subspace) using PCA in Figure~\ref{fig:visualization}, from which we observe that: (1) there exists a clear dividing line between the clusters of classification tasks and non-classification tasks, indicating that they are highly distinct.
+This also explains why the subspace learned on one cluster generalizes poorly to the other cluster; (2) the points of unseen tasks $\mathcal{T}_\text{test}$ are mixed with those of $\mathcal{T}_\text{train}$, which demonstrates that the found subspaces universally reparameterize various tasks so that \ourmodel can generalize well to unseen tasks.
+We also visualize the clusters of fine-grained categories of QA and text classification tasks in \cref{sec:visual_2}.
+We contend that the learned intrinsic vectors could be viewed as low-dimensional task representations, helping us analyze the similarity and differences of various NLP tasks.